-For making a phone call, there are two major reasons.
-The first reason is information exchange – speech, as mobile phones in their current form enable it, is well-suited for that.
-The second reason, however, is a need for nearness - it is the need for being in touch.
-To explore this field, we developed three prototypes that investigate future visions of physically being in touch through mobile phones.
+phone calls for one of two reasons.
+The first is for information exchange, and speech, as mobile phones in their current form enable it, is well-suited for that.
+The second reason, however, is the need for nearness – to be in touch with someone.
+In this sense, speech alone has clear limitations.

 We developed three prototypes that investigate future visions of physically being in touch through a mobile phone.
 We proposed three new channels of communication – grasp, moisture and airflow – and explored their effects using phone-shaped prototypes to simulate what it would be like if a loved one could give you a squeeze – and even a kiss – through the phone.